StavrosOrf/EV2Gym/README.md

 # EVsSimulator
 A V2X Simulation Environment for large scale EV charging optimization

+### Insights for RL in EVsSimulator
+- The state should be normalized [0,1] for better convergence
+- The reward should be either positive or negative so that policy loss converges
+- ...

 ### Development of RL algorthms

 - [x] Linearize the User Satisfaction constraint as a negative infinite reward.